dekeh1/CS-443/Syllabus.md

 ## Revision and Resubmission of Work

 ### For Assignments
-If you receive a "Not Acceptable" on any portion of an Assignment (Base, Intermediate Add-On, or Advanced Add-On) you may revise and resubmit the assignment ***one time only*** without the use of a token.
+If you receive a ***Does Not Yet Meet Specification*** on any portion of an Assignment (Base, Intermediate Add-On, or Advanced Add-On) you may revise and resubmit the assignment ***one time only*** without the use of a token.

 * You must have submitted the original assignment on time, (or one day late with the use of a token.)
 * You must submit your revision within one week from the date when the "Not Acceptable" grade and comments were posted in My Grades.
 (You may use a token to submit the revision one day late.)
 * You may ask me for clarification of the assignment, or of the comments I made on your submission.
 * You may ask me to look at your revised solution to see if it addresses my comments.
-* If you address all the comments in an acceptable fashion, your grade will be converted to "Acceptable".
+* If you address all the comments in an acceptable fashion, your grade will be converted to ***Meets Specification***.
 * You must let me know by email when you resubmit the assignment, so that I know to regrade it.

 ### For Self-Directed Professional Development Blog Entries.
-You may revise and resubmit the ***first*** blog entry on which you receive a "Not Acceptable" without the use of a token.
+You may revise and resubmit the ***first*** blog entry on which you receive a ***Does Not Yet Meet Specification*** without the use of a token.

 * You must have submitted the original blog entry on time, (or one day late with the use of a token.)
-* You must submit your revision within one week from the date when the "Not Acceptable" grade and comments were posted in My Grades.
+* You must submit your revision within one week from the date when the ***Does Not Yet Meet Specification*** grade and comments were posted in My Grades.
 (You may use a token to submit the revision one day late.)
 * You may ask me for clarification of the comments I made on your blog entry.
 * You may ask me to look at your revised blog entry to see if it addresses my comments.
-* If you address all the comments in an acceptable fashion, your grade will be converted to "Acceptable".
+* If you address all the comments in an acceptable fashion, your grade will be converted to ***Meets Specification***.
-* You must let me know by email when you have posted the revised blog entry (with the URL to the revised blog entry), so that I know to regrade it.
+* You must let me know by email when you have posted the revised blog entry (**with the URL to the revised blog entry**), so that I know to regrade it.

 ## Tokens
-Each student will be able to earn up to 5 tokens in the first week.
+Each student will be able to earn up to 5 tokens over the course of the semester.
 These tokens will be earned by completing simple set-up and housekeeping tasks for the course.

 Each token can be used to:

 * replace a single missed class session (up to a maximum of 3 missed class sessions)
 * turn in an assignment late by 24 hours
 * turn in a second blog entry in an a single week
-* revise and resubmit an assignment (up to a maximum of 2) that was judged "not acceptable".
+* revise and resubmit an assignment that was judged "***Does Note Meet Specification***.
 Any work to be revised and resubmitted must have been submitted by the original due date.
+* Each unused token remaining at the end of the semester can be used to increase the exam average by 2 percentage points.

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.